-When the Moon lies between Earth and the Sun we get the New Moon.
-When the Moon is on the opposite side of the Earth from the Sun we get the Full Moon.
-In these cases both tides are 20% higher and lower than the usual tides.
+When the Moon lies between the Earth and the Sun, we observe a New Moon.
+When the Moon is on the opposite side of the Earth from the Sun, a Full Moon is visible.
+In both of these cases, tides are 20 percent lower and higher, respectively, than the normal tides.

 The Guinness Book of World Records declared that Bay of Fundy's Burntcoat Head, in Canada, has the greatest mean spring range with 47.5 feet (14.5 meters) and an extreme range of 53.5 feet (16.3 meters).